miniflux/website/content/docs/howto.md

 If you would like to authorize anyone to create a user account, you must set `OAUTH2_USER_CREATION=1`.
 Since Google do not have the concept of username, the email address is used as username.

-### OpenID Connect
+### OpenID Connect with Keyclock

-1. Create a client in your OpenID Connect Provider, for example Keycloak
+1. Create a client in your OpenID Connect Provider, for example [Keycloak](https://www.keycloak.org)
 2. Set Access Type confidental
 3. Set Client ID, for example `miniflux`
 4. Set valid Redirect URI, for example `https://my.domain.tld/oauth2/oidc/callback`